 To participate in the weekly celebration of Sunday Eucharist is the obligation and joy of each baptized person.
 Being ready to receive the Body and Blood of Christ means we are ready to participate fully in the entire celebration of Eucharist.
 Participating fully includes singing, listening, watching, responding to the prayers, hearing God’s Word proclaimed, coming to be nourished at the table of the Lord and being sent to love God by loving and serving one another.

 Children who are baptized in the Roman Catholic Church and have reached the age of reason are prepared by their parents to come and receive Holy Communion for the first time.
 This immediate preparation takes place in the parish and includes times for parent catechesis (teaching), prayer, Sunday worship and family catechesis.
-Each September we invite parents wishing to prepare their child for First Communion to attend an information meeting.

 For Sacramental Preparation for First Communion, please contact Mary Chiasson at extension 222 or at firstname.lastname@example.org

 Eucharistic Adoration takes place every Thursday from 9:30am to 5:00pm, there is a sign up sheet located in the vestibule

 Holy Hour is on the first Friday of the month at 7:00pm